-Natural remedies to treat anxiety for your pet could be homeopathic, herbal or even essential oils.
-If you decide to use herbal remedies, below are some suggestions that can calm your pet down:
+Natural remedies to treat anxiety in your dog could be homeopathic, herbal or even essential oils.
+Should you opt for using herbal remedies, here is a list of suggestions that may be useful as natural anti-anxiety remedies for your dog.

 Using Essential Oils